srevinsaju/sugar-activity-build/README.md

 ## Adding your Bundles (.xo)
-Adding your bundles are easy; Just click the following file and add the exact url To your git repositort (all git links are supported) The provided link should include a `activity/activity.info` file
+Adding your bundles are easy; Just click the following file and add the exact url To your git repository (all git links are supported) The provided link should include a `activity/activity.info` file.

 #### [Click to add your bundle here](https://github.com/srevinsaju/sugar-activity-build/new/master/bundles)

+GitHub links are scanned and then cloned. `git submodules` are not supported however.
+The `bot` will automatically mention you, in case the build completes successfully.
+See [#6](https://github.com/srevinsaju/sugar-activity-build/pull/6) for a sample PR not intended to be merged, and left open as a sample for contributors.

 ## Download all the bundles
 All the Bundles are built on an Ubuntu 18.04 LTS Build Image provided by GitHub actions.